 Improve your sleep environment

-Others like a weighted blanket, like our grandparents had!!
-Those heavy quilts would pin you down to the mattress and prevented you from moving.
+Others like a weighted blanket, like our grandparents, had!!
+Those heavy quilts would pin you down to the mattress and prevent you from moving.

-Ultimately, your bed time should be solely dedicated to sleeping and intimacy.
-Not for working, watching TV or using the computer!!
+Ultimately, your bedtime should be solely dedicated to sleeping and intimacy.
+Not for working, watching TV or using a computer!!

 Staring at a clock in your bedroom, either when you are trying to fall asleep or when you wake in the middle of the night, can actually increase stress, making it harder to fall asleep.
 Turn the clock face away from you.